i-m-iron-man/abmax/README.md

 # Abmax
-Abmax is an agent-based modelling framework in Jax, focused on dynamic population size
+Abmax is an agent-based modeling framework in Jax, focused on dynamic population size